Ty Murray: Other endeavors

 In November 1999, Murray made a cameo appearance in an episode of Walker, Texas Ranger in Season 8, Episode 8, titled "Widow Maker."
 The star, Chuck Norris, discovered after the show that Murray practiced a martial art.
 True to form, it was due to Murray being one not to "toot his own horn."
 Murray has credited the martial art of Nippon Kempo as aiding him in his rodeo skills.

 In 2006, Murray was featured in the Miller Lite "Man Laws" series of commercials with movie star Burt Reynolds.
 Murray is currently a commentator for the PBR on CBS.

 In 2007 Murray, along with his wife Jewel, appeared in the ABC reality television series Fast Cars and Superstars: The Gillette Young Guns Celebrity Race, featuring a dozen celebrities in a stock car racing competition.
 In the first round of competition, Murray matched up against skateboarder Tony Hawk and actress Krista Allen.
 John Elway won the series in the final match.
 In the summer of that same year, CMT televised Ty Murray's Celebrity Bull Riding Challenge.
 Murray attempted to teach nine celebrities how to ride a bull, survive a fall, and compete at one major PBR event.
 In January 2008 he appeared as himself in an episode of CSI.

 On February 8, 2009, it was announced that both Murray and Jewel would be contestants on the eighth season of Dancing with the Stars, signifying the first time a husband and wife appeared as contestants on the show in the same season; however, Jewel had to withdraw from the competition due to an injury sustained during pre-season practice.
 Murray was partnered with new Dancing with the Stars professional dancer Chelsie Hightower.
 Murray was eliminated in the tenth week semifinals.
 Also in 2009, Murray and Jewel appeared on the HGTV Celebrity Holiday Homes special.

 In January 2010 Murray and Jewel appeared on the ABC reality series Extreme Makeover: Home Edition.
-On February 22, 2010 Murray was co-host of WWE Raw on USA Network with Jewel where they had a bull riding competition for the WWE Divas.
+On February 22, 2010, Murray was co-host of WWE Raw on USA Network with Jewel where they had a bull riding competition for the WWE Divas.

 Personal life

 Murray has been married twice.
-The first was the singer Jewel whom he married in 2008; they divorced in 2014.
-The second is Paige Duke, whom he married in 2017.
+The first was the singer Jewel, who he married in 2008; they divorced in 2014.
+The second is Paige Duke, who he married in 2017.